 - Gives you time to find the best mortgage deal possible

-- Can provide documents such as an agreement in principle if requested
+- Easy access to documents such as an agreement in principle if requested

 - Shows you have a clear intent to property sellers and aren’t wasting time

-- Will give you the confidence to view properties and make offers
+- Provide you with the confidence to view properties and make offers

 - Rushing to get a mortgage and ending up with a bad deal

 - Losing out to another buyer who already has their mortgage in place